 - (a) Routine Maintenance.
-Routine sign maintenance including cleaning re-painting, replacing lamps and ballast and electrical components and changing of lettering or parts of signs designed to be regularly changed. - (b) Signs Permitted in all Districts.
+Routine sign maintenance including cleaning, re-painting, replacing lamps, ballast, and electrical components, and changing of lettering or parts of signs designed to be regularly changed. - (b) Signs Permitted in all Districts.
 Signs permitted in all districts as listed in Section 13-9. - (c) Poster Changes.
 Off-site advertising signs shall be allowed changes in the poster advertisement or reader board.
 Further modifications may be subject to the provisions of Sec.
-13-4.3. - (d) Copy Changes.
-The change of a message relating to on site or off site changeable copy signs such as those displaying gasoline prices, sale items, special events or lottery information.
+13-4.3. - (d) Manual Copy Changes.
+The change of a message relating to on site or off-site changeable copy signs such as those displaying gasoline prices, sale items, special events, or lottery information.
+A manual copy change is performed by a person and is not an EMC sign.